What Does Termite Damage Look Like?

 Termites tunnel through wood to ingest cellulose, which causes the wood to become brittle and hollow.
 When piles of wood kept outdoors are infested by termites, the lumber will look like it has been completely carved and tunneled-through.
 In some cases, wood shavings may appear, and wood will be left looking rather splintered.
 In long-term cases, wood structures can begin to look warped or bent.
 This can easily be confused for water damage.
 In any case, seeing termite damage on wood is a bad sign you’ve had a serious termite infestation.

 Do You Have a Termite Problem?
 We Can Help.

 Click the button below to leave your information & we'll be in touch in an hour or less.

 By nature, termites are infesting the very structure of your home.
 When the damage is significant, it will start to appear in areas around your home.
 Some of the common areas where damage begins to show up include:

 - Foam insulation

 How to Look For Termite Damage

 As soon as you see the signs of termite damage, it’s time to call a professional termite exterminator.
-At Leo’s Pest Control Services, Inc, our experts will thoroughly inspect your home or business to determine the extent of termite damage done.
+At Leo’s Pest Control, our experts will thoroughly inspect your home or business to determine the extent of termite damage done.

 What Does Termite Damage Look Like? in Bristol TN